prunbun/Exchange/README.md

 # Exchange
 In this project, I build an end-to-end financial trading exchange in Modern C++ that includes low-latency building blocks and infrastructure to support a matching engine!!
 It also includes testing scripts and simple, comprehensive commentary to explain the power of C++. <br />

+CMake and Ninja are used as build tools for this project.
+Code is written to be compiled on a MacOS machine.

 Credits to Sourav Ghosh for his resources on learning low-latency C++.
 He has great books and I would encourage anyone who is interested to pick them up.

 -----